HIGH-INTENT SEARCH HUB

 • Parallel workstream: fabrication progresses while site is prepped

-• More consistent workmanship than “whatever the weather is today”
+• More consistent workmanship than weather-driven field work

 • Cleaner fit-up and faster tie-ins during shutdown windows